-Make-up is not accepted within school, and for those with a skin problem, can compound the problem.
+Make-up is not accepted within school for Years 7 - 9, and for those with a skin problem, can compound the problem.
 However, ‘cover-up’ or other cream that is not readily detectable as make-up but helps the student feel that teenage acne is less obvious may be worn after consultation with the Year Team.
 Please note that such concessions will be removed should an individual abuse this.

 Why can’t my child wear nail extensions/varnish when s/he says everyone else is doing so?